abtruong/budgetWebApp/README.md

 1) How do we want users to complete tasks?
 2) What are the pros and cons of the user's journey through our application?

 To answer the first question we had to determine the requirements users needed in order to operate the system.
 First and foremost, our application required users to directly interact with the interface such as entering in expenses using a keyboard and clicking buttons.
 Second, users needed to scroll downwards and upwards to complete the form and to generate their total expenses and cost visualization.
 These main functionalities became the focus of our design process.

 Keeping the main functionalities in mind we structured the webpage into 2 columns.
 The reason behind this decision was based on breaking up the interactivity into two seperate actions.
 One column would be responsible for handling keyboard strokes and the one column would be responsible for handling button clicks.
 We decided this layout would make the flow of interactivity more consistent and fluid.
 In other words, we wanted users to focus of customizing their budget first before generating the final results and data visualization.

 _**Pros and Cons of Initial Draft**_

 Upon completion of implementing our initial design we discovered what elements and functionalities worked/ didn't worked.
 Although our layout was simplistic and easy to use we ran into problems when the user would generate several sections.
 This made our webpage looked cluttered and claustrophobic.
+Also, our color scheme did not serve any purpose other than to make the application look pretty.
+The color scheme conflicted with functionality, therefore, we decided to make the webpage monotonic.
 A simplified list of the advantages and disadvantages is placed below:

 Advantages: